ThomasWT/YTSubs/README.md

-# YTSubs: AI-Powered YouTube Subtitle Extractor
+# YTSubs: AI-Powered YouTube Subtitle generator

 ### Disclaimer
 This is just a small sideproject.
 It does not include any best practice and is more a proof of concept than something really useful.
 If you can make it or fork it into something useful, feel free to do so